Gluten Free Gifts for Foodies

 Cuisinart®’s electric pressure cooker cooks up to 70% faster than conventional methods — who doesn’t want to save time when cooking?
 It makes everything from sweet potatoes to pot roast cook FAST and healthy!
 Steam trapped in the pot builds up pressure that creates hotter temperatures, and the pot is so tightly sealed that vitamins and minerals can’t boil away.
 Foods stay moist and flavors stay true.Features Browning, Simmering and Sauté functions for perfect roasts, stews, vegetables, cheesecake or custard.

 And if you’re all the way in the holiday spirit, hosting a holiday party or get together, you know all too well how stressful planning the perfect meal can be.
 Be sure to connect with your friends to see their food preferences and dietary restrictions before the party.
-Now you can rest easy knowing no one will go hungry at your party.
-Cheers!
+Also check out my popular article on what alcohols are gluten free so you can feel more relaxed about sharing a toast.

-*Some links in this post may be referral links.
+*All opinions are my own and are not influenced by brand relationships.
+Some links in this post may be referral links; some brands have provided products for me to test and I may receive compensation from some brands I choose to work with.
 If you do decide to purchase a product at a retailer after following my link, I may receive a small commission, at no additional cost to you, which I use to pay for web hosting and services for this blog.
 Read my disclosure policy here.